lebull/musings/interviews/leadership.md

 ## Example Questions

 * Tell me about a time when you had to work with limited time or resources.

+## STAR Examples

+* Using viral libraries for PrePost

 # 11. Earn Trust